 Documentation Boundaries

-This docs app contains both product explanation and contributor guidance.
+This docs app contains customer guidance, developer integration docs, and contributor notes.
 The boundary is editorial, not enforced by auth or route-level access control.

 Why this page exists

 apps/docs is a single Nextra surface.
-That means product-safe narrative and repo-internal operating detail live side by side.
+That means customer-safe narrative, partner integration detail, and repo-internal operating notes live side by side.
 Anyone writing docs, demos, or external collateral needs to know where the line is.

 Public-safe content